-Abstract
+45 Abstract

-The neural mechanisms that allow animals to adapt their previously learned associations in response to changes in the environment remain poorly understood.
-To probe the synaptic mechanisms that mediate such adaptive behavior, we trained mice on an auditory-motor reversal task, and tracked changes in the strength of corticostriatal synapses associated with the formation of learned associations.
-Using a ChR2-based electrophysiological assay in acute striatal slices, we measured the strength of these synapses after animals learned to pair auditory stimuli with specific actions.
-Here we report that the pattern of synaptic strength initially established by learning remains unchanged even when the task contingencies are reversed.
-Our results suggest that synaptic changes associated with the initial acquisition of this task are not erased or over-written, and that behavioral reversal of learned associations may recruit a separate neural circuit.
+47 The neural mechanisms that allow animals to adapt their previously learned associations in 48 response to changes in the environment remain poorly understood.
+To probe the synaptic 49 mechanisms that mediate such adaptive behavior, we trained mice on an auditory-motor reversal 50 task, and tracked changes in the strength of corticostriatal synapses associated with the formation 51 of learned associations.
+Using a ChR2-based electrophysiological assay in acute striatal slices, 52 we measured the strength of these synapses after animals learned to pair auditory stimuli with 53 specific actions.
+Here we report that the pattern of synaptic strength initially established by 54 learning remains unchanged even when the task contingencies are reversed.
+Our findings reveal 55 that synaptic changes associated with the initial acquisition of this task are not erased or over-56 written, and that behavioral reversal of learned associations may recruit a separate neural circuit.
+57 These results suggest a more complex role of the striatum in regulating flexible behaviors where 58 activity of striatal neurons may vary given the behavioral contexts of specific stimulus-action 59 associations.